Telangana Super Thermal Power Project

-Telangana Super Thermal Power Project(TSTPP) is in Telangana, India.
-The power plant is under construction with power capacity of 1600 MW (2x800 MW) in first phase and in total planned capacity of 4000 MW.
-It is the coal based power plant of National Thermal Power Corporation.
-It is being built near Ramagundam city in Peddapalli District.
-The first Unit, 800MW, was inaugurated by PM Modi on 3 October 2023.
-The second unit was inaugurated by PM Modi on 4 March 2024.
+Telangana Super Thermal Power Project (TSTPP) is a power plant under construction in Telangana, India.
+It has a power capacity of 1600 MW (2×800 MW) in its first phase and a total planned capacity of 4000 MW.
+It is the coal-based power plant of NTPC Limited.
+It is being built near Ramagundam in Peddapalli district.

+The first unit, 800 MW, was inaugurated by Prime Minister Narendra Modi on 3 October 2023.
+The second unit was inaugurated by Modi on 4 March 2024.

 Capacity

-The first unit of 800MW was expected to be completed by the third quarter of 2020, but construction was halted due to COVID-19.
+The first unit of 800 MW was expected to be completed by the third quarter of 2020, but construction was halted due to COVID-19.